RealWorldConnections/ChatApp/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ### About:
-Churp is a highly advance creation by a team of skilled devlopers
+Churp is a highly advanced creation by a team of skilled developers

-This app has many abilities that will leave consumers shock
+This app has many abilities that will leave consumers shocked

 ### Design Principles:
-- Have severs that are advance
+- Have severs that are advanced
-- A well devloped GUI
+- A well developed GUI